johnashu/harmony_blockchain_sync_alerts/README.md

 > SHARD: Add your chosen shard

-> LOOP_EVERY_X_MINUTES: Define in minutes how often you would like the script to run and if behind send an alert
+> RUN_EVERY_X_MINUTES: Define in minutes how often you would like the script to run and if behind send an alert

 > FULLY_SYNCED_NOTIFICATIONS_PER_DAY: Define how often per 24 hours you would like an alert if you are fully synced.
 0 = No status notifications